Ophidiiformes

 Ophidiiformes /ɒ'fɪdi.ᵻfɔːrmiːz/ is an order of ray-finned fish that includes the cusk-eels (family Ophidiidae), pearlfishes (family Carapidae), viviparous brotulas (family Bythitidae), and others.
 Members of this order have small heads and long slender bodies.
 They have either smooth scales or no scales, a long dorsal fin and an anal fin that typically runs into the caudal fin.
 They mostly come from the tropics and subtropics, and live in both freshwater and marine habitats, including abyssal depths.
 They have adopted a range of feeding methods and lifestyles, including parasitism.
 The majority are egg-laying, but some are viviparous.

+The earliest fossil members are known from the Maastrichtian, and include the basal ophidiiform Pastorius from Italy and several species of the basal cusk-eel Ampheristus from the United States and Germany.

 Distribution

 This order includes a variety of deep-sea species, including the deepest known, Abyssobrotula galatheae, found at 8370 m in the Puerto Rico Trench.
 Many other species, however, live in shallow water, especially near coral reefs, while a few inhabit freshwater.
 Most species live in tropical or subtropical habitats, but some species are known from as far north as the coast of Greenland, and as far south as the Weddell Sea.